Cash Flow Statement

 Pitney Bowes (PBI) has disclosed Short-Term Debt issuances for 6 consecutive years, with -$319.9 million as the latest value for Q3 2016.

-• Short-Term Debt issuances was -$319.9 million for Q3 2016 at Pitney Bowes, down from $50.3 million in the prior quarter.
+• Short-Term Debt issuances for Q3 2016 was -$319.9 million at Pitney Bowes, down from $50.3 million in the prior quarter.

-• In the past five years, Short-Term Debt issuances ranged from a high of $179.5 million in Q1 2016 to a low of -$319.9 million in Q3 2016.
+• The five-year high for Short-Term Debt issuances was $179.5 million in Q1 2016, with the low at -$319.9 million in Q3 2016.

-• Peak YoY movement for Short-Term Debt issuances: surged 2409.48% in 2012, then crashed 739.75% in 2016.
+• The sharpest move saw Short-Term Debt issuances soared 2409.48% in 2012, then plummeted 739.75% in 2016.

-• Pitney Bowes' Short-Term Debt issuances stood at -$177.8 million in 2012, then skyrocketed by 66.26% to -$60.0 million in 2015, then tumbled by 433.12% to -$319.9 million in 2016.
+• Over 3 years, Short-Term Debt issuances stood at -$177.8 million in 2012, then surged by 66.26% to -$60.0 million in 2015, then crashed by 433.12% to -$319.9 million in 2016.